Engin1980/fs2020-com-to-vpilot-volume/readme.md

 * Some planes/addons use different simvars to control the volume/transmit COM and you would like to monitor them instead.

-**SimVars Change**
+**Monitored SimVars**

+As mentioned, the app is monitoring several FS2020 SimVars to provide its functionality:
+* COM radio volume 1-3 - to read out the current volume of the COM radio in the simulation.
+By default, this property is represented by `COM VOLUME:{i}`.
+* Active COM transmiting radio 1-3 - to read out the currently selected COM radio used for transmission.
+By default, this property is represented by `COM TRANSMIT:{i}`.
+* COM radio active frequency 1-3 - to read out the current active frequency for each COM radio.
+This property is represented by `COM ACTIVE FREQUENCY:{i}` (cannot be changed).

-In config, you can change the monitored FS2020 vars from the default ones to different ones via keys `AppSimCon.ComVolumeVar` for volume or `AppSimCon.ComTransmitVar` for transmit.
+In the config file, you can change the monitored FS2020 vars from the default ones to different ones via keys `AppSimCon.ComVolumeVar` for volume or `AppSimCon.ComTransmitVar` for transmit.
 For example, you can adjust the values to use so-called L-vars like:
 ```
 {